Monday, July 28, 2025

 The exhibition was spread over four rooms in the museum and was designed to trace the painter’s evolution over the 15-year period covering his arrival in Rome in 1595 and his death in Porto Ercole in 1610.

-Each of the works are noteworthy but a few merited especial attention:
+Each of the works is noteworthy but a few merited especial attention:

 • Portrait of Maffeo Barberini (1598 - 1599) — This painting was published by Longhi in 1963 but has never been displayed to the public